kin90ful/Custom-Admin-Script/README.md

-# Advanced Admin Commands
+# Roblox Basic Admin Commands

 ## Overview
-Inteded for any Roblox game In need of admin commands
+Intended for any Roblox game In need of admin commands

 ## Features
 - Private command handler (no chat-based triggers)